Our Primary Performers

 Donal O'Sullivan, actor/narrator

 Donal O'Sullivan started acting in 1985 when it offered him the opportunity to lead an invasion of Italy at night while working as a paralegal during the day.
-(Napoleon in "Man of Destiny").
-Since then he has performed as an actor, narrator and circus ringmaster around the Boston area.
+(Napoleon in "Man of Destiny" ) Since then he has performed as an actor, narrator and circus ringmaster around the Boston area.
 He is a member of the Here Comes Everybody Players who specialize in dramatizations of the works of James Joyce.
 His last performances included performing in an international conference on Joyce in Canada, and playing the part of Joyce in the play "Rosemary and Thyme", written by Boston playwright Debbie Wiess.
 Donal is already known to many Provincetown residents for his moving monologues about life jackets, restrooms, and the beauties of Provincetown.

 Puerto Rican opera singer and actor